Israel agreed to a ceasefire with Iran. Could Gaza be next?

 By Kara Fox, CNN

-(CNN) — After 12 days of intense strikes between Israel and Iran – punctuated by the United States’ bombing of Iranian nuclear sites over the weekend and Tehran’s performative retaliation – a US-brokered ceasefire appeared to be holding on Tuesday.
+(CNN) — After 12 days of intense strikes between Israel and Iran – punctuated by the United States’ bombing of Iranian nuclear sites over the weekend and Tehran’s performative retaliation – a US-brokered ceasefire is holding.

+But in Gaza, Israel’s offensive has shown no signs of abating, with Israeli fire killing hundreds of people there since the Iran-Israel conflict began.

+US President Donald Trump said he thought American strikes on Iran’s nuclear sites could help lead to a breakthrough in Israel’s war against Hamas in Gaza, and that he was “very close” to striking a deal on that conflict.

+“I think great progress is being made on Gaza.
+Because of the attack that we made, I think we’re going to have some very good news,” he told reporters at the NATO summit on Wednesday.

-On Tuesday, the Hostages and Missing Families Forum called for the ceasefire between Israel and Iran to be expanded to include Gaza.
+The Hostages and Missing Families Forum has called for the ceasefire between Israel and Iran to be expanded to include Gaza.

 “Those who can achieve a ceasefire with Iran can also end the war in Gaza,” said the group, which advocates for the return of the hostages held by Hamas.
 Fifty hostages remain in captivity in the enclave, 20 of whom are believed to still be alive, according to the Israeli government.